fbarroso24/comp20-fbarroso/captainslog/README.md

 	HTML that was given to us in index.html directly.

 	4. For convenience, I have pushed the code along with the audio to the gh-pages branch.
-	It can be viewed and tested here: <a href="http://tuftsdev.github.io/comp20-fbarroso/captainslog/"></a>
+	It can be viewed and tested here: http://tuftsdev.github.io/comp20-fbarroso/captainslog/

 --
 2) Identify anyone with whom you have collaborated or discussed the assignment. <br/>